LeCadavrExquis/Dokumed/PROJECT_app.md

 # Dokumed App Documentation

 ## Overview
-The Dokumed app is an Android *   Fixed bug where clinical data was not re-inserted during medical record updates.
+The Dokumed app is an Android application for managing medical records.
-*   Ensured medical record updates (including related data like measurements, clinical data, and tags) are performed within a database transaction to guarantee atomicity and prevent partial data loss on errors.pplication for managing medical records.
 It allows users to store, categorize, search, and analyze their medical history.

 ## Main Features
 - Record management (add, edit, delete)